bom-d-van/bom-d-van.github.io/talks/whispering-in-the-trees.md

 | ... | ...  |  0 |
 | #100 | 1600000099  |  0 |

-With the compression algorithms introduced in the gorilla paper, other than the first two data points, the rest of them could be compressed with 2 bits.
+With the compression algorithms introduced in the gorilla paper, other than the first two data points, the rest of them could be compressed with 2 bits (768 bits if uncompressed).

 ---